SERBIA JOINS THE WORLD LOGISTICS PASSPORT

 Tomislav Momirović, Minister of Construction, Transport and Infrastructure; Marko Čadež, President of the Chamber of Commerce and Industry of Serbia (CCIS), and Mike Bhaskaran, CEO of the WLP, signed a Memorandum of Understanding at a meeting at Expo 2020 in Dubai earlier today.

-The WLP program is based on a partnership between traders, freight forwarders and local entities to provide additional trade in exchange for direct benefits.
+The WLP freight loyalty programme is based on a partnership between traders, freight forwarders and local entities to provide additional trade in exchange for direct benefits.
 These include fast-tracking cargo, removing administrative costs, and reducing customs clearance times.

-Trade plays a major role in the Serbian economy, accounting for 105% of GDP in 2020 and 112% in 2019 (World Bank) – figures that demonstrate Serbia has a high degree of trade openness.
-In 2019, product exports stood at $20.5bn whilst imports totalled $28bn (OECD).
+Global trade plays a major role in the Serbian economy, accounting for 105% of GDP in 2020 and 112% in 2019 (World Bank) – figures that demonstrate Serbia has a high degree of trade openness.
+In 2019, product exports in Serbia stood at $20.5bn whilst imports totalled $28bn (OECD).

 Serbia’s Ministry of Construction, Transportation and Infrastructure is the Government arm which is responsible for the overall policy, regulation and strategic research into the construction, transportation, and infrastructure industries.